 - You’re with your fellow medical students all the time, so you get to know them and grow with them.

 - Relationships don’t always make it through medical school.

 - There can be a disconnect because you’re going through very different things.

 - Your partner may feel jealous or frustrated about how much of your time is taken up by medicine and studying.

 - You may also find the love of your life in medical school.

-- People understand how hard you're working so be patient with your family and friends if there is a discrepancy between what they understand and what you’re trying to share with them.
+- Be patient with your family and friends if there is a discrepancy between what they understand and what you’re trying to share with them.

-- Reserve as much time as you can to keep those relationships going.
+- Reserve as much time as you can to keep your relationships going.

 - Communication is key.
-Let your families and friends know that you still love them and care about them but you’re just in the middle of something really busy.
+Let your family and friends know that you still love them and care about them but you’re just in the middle of something really busy.

 - Enjoy meeting new people in medical school.